A bootloader written in rust

 License

-This project is licensed under AGPL3.0-or-later; for more details see the LICENSE
+This project is licensed under AGPL3.0-or-later; for more details see the LICENSE file.

 How to build